DRb mixing up function return values between PIDs after fork()

 Yusuke Endoh firstname.lastname@example.org

-Updated by rhythmx (Sean Bradly) about 10 years ago
+Updated by rhythmx (Sean Bradly) over 10 years ago

 I just verified that this shows up for me in Ruby 1.8.7-p249 as well as 1.9.1-p378.
 It does seem to reproduce a lot more readily in 1.8, however.